cdf1982/cdf1982.github.io/_posts/2023-11-26-url-initialisation-changes-in-ios-17-and-macos-sonoma.md

 Saw that on line 10? **Just throw in a special character into the password and the URL is nil**; fine, circa, at least now I know where my last weeks went _(actually very annoying to have a breaking change like this one poorly documented)_.

 But what about the new URL initialiser that has a parameter that enforces the previous behavior?
-Yeah, using that one – on line 11 – does not change the result, still nil.
-This is quite the surprise.
+Yeah, using that one – on line 11 – does not change the result, still nil. ~~This is quite the surprise.~~

+> **Next day update #2:** Yeah, not so much of a surprise: the initialiser's new parameter is called `encodingInvalidCharacters:`, and when I think about it, a space is an invalid character in an URL, but an @ is not, so it makes sense that it is not encoding it.
+This debugging experience feels like a minefield of onions, each one with layers and ready to explode if you make one wrong assumption...

-~~Luckily, I (and you, if you found this on Google) can **dance in and out of the problem by manually percent-encoding and decoding the string before using it to initialise the URL**.~~ **Next day update #2:** Not so fast, kiddo. **Manually adding the percent-encoding results in a non-nil URL, but having a URL that successfully resolves is a completely different story**... in my case, _"the dance"_ results in _valid_ URLs that do not actually connect to the cameras.
+~~Luckily, I (and you, if you found this on Google) can **dance in and out of the problem by manually percent-encoding and decoding the string before using it to initialise the URL**.~~

+> **Next day update #3:** Not so fast, kiddo. **Manually adding the percent-encoding results in a non-nil URL, but having a URL that successfully resolves is a completely different story**... in my case, _"the dance"_ results in _valid_ URLs that do not actually connect to the cameras.
 The solution for me will therefore likely be to manually handle specific special characters (so far, I'm sure about @ and /, but I'll basically have to manually test most non-alphanumeric characters) _strictly_ inside the credential components.

 I still need to implement the change into my app _(I will be very, very careful: the last thing I want and need in my life after the last month is to go from 5/X.000 users with a problem to X.000/X.000)_, but I wanted to blog about this because I cannot be the only person that has been bit by this change.